brianhigh/envh543/ex0618prob2d.md

 ![](ex0618prob2d_files/figure-html/results-ev1-1.png)

+Report the median of the means with a 95% confidence interval (CI95).

 ```r
 # Report the median of the means with a 95% confidence interval (CI95).
 mean.risk1 <- sapply(1:ndunc(), function(j) mean(expo.ev1$expo.mc1[, j, ]))